davidcmonty/assurity-technical-assignment/README.md

 ### Installing

-For the sake of this project the simple way is to download Cypress directly.
+For the sake of this project the simple way is to download [Cypress](http://download.cypress.io/desktop) directly.

-- Download [Cypress](http://download.cypress.io/desktop) desktop app to for running tests
+- Download [Cypress](http://download.cypress.io/desktop) desktop app for running tests
 - Clone [Assurity Technical Assignment](https://github.com/davidcmonty/assurity-technical-assignment.git) from GitHub

 ## Running the test